AEMM/azure-content/articles/cdn/cdn-how-to-use-cdn.md

 -   Large distributed scale to better handle instantaneous high load, say, at the start of an event such as a product launch
 -   By distributing user requests and serving content from global edge POPs, less traffic is sent to origin thus offload the origin.

-Existing CDN customers can now use the Azure CDN in the [Azure Management Portal].
-The CDN is an add-on feature to your subscription and has a separate [billing plan].
+Existing CDN customers can now use the Azure CDN in the [Azure Management Portal](http://manage.windowsazure.com/).
+The CDN is an add-on feature to your subscription and has a separate billing plan.

 ##Step 1: Create a CDN origin in Azure